 how long, it is a part; it just is a part.
 It is in such a way that the pants and the jacket, for example, are parts of a suit or various atoms are parts of a water molecule, or two particular pints

-of milk are parts of a quart of milk, or various time-slices, if there are such things, are parts of a persisting individual." p.
-61
+of milk are parts of a quart of milk, or various time-slices, if there are such things, are parts of a persisting individual." (p.
+61)

 ———.
 2000.
 "Semantics for the Logic of Essence."
 Journal of Philosophical Logic no. 29:543-584.

-The basic idea behind the semantics is that a statement should be taken to be true in virtue of the nature of certain objects just in case it is true in any possible world compatible with the nature
+The basic idea behind the semantics is that a statement should be taken to be true in virtue of the nature of certain objects if it is true in any world compatible with the nature

 ———.
 2000.
 "Neutral Relations."
 The Philosophical Review no. 109:1-33.